NicholasGay/FPGA_HDMI/README.md

 Any advice for common problems or issues.
 ```
 * Ref 1.
-Found the cga controller source code from this forum.
+Found the vga controller source code from this forum.
 Seems to work well
 ```

 ## Authors